spfuu/shSonos/README.md

 ######HTTP Response
     HTTP Response: no additional data
-    HTTP Response Code: HTTP Status 200 OK or Exception with HTTP status 400 and the specific error message.
+    Response Code: 200 OK or Exception with Code 400 and the specific error message.

 ----